Actually, this article isn’t about respect, it’s about gratitude; the ability to feel gratitude and the ability to earn gratitude.

 I pity arrogant people, blind souls that they are,

-and anyone connected to them; especially the spouse and children.
+and anyone connected to them; especially the spouses and children.

 We are all given many things throughout our lives that are completely unearned and unpaid for.